 Draw 2-D shapes and make 3-D shapes using modelling materials: recognise 3-D shapes in different orientations and describe them.
-Recognise angles as a property of shape or a identify whether angles are greater than or less than a right angle.
+Recognise angles as a property of shape or a

 Count in multiples of 6, 7, 9, 25 and 1000.
 Find 1000 more or less than a given number Recognise the place value of each digit in a four-digit number.